 Ever-Expanding List of Toddler Snack Ideas

-Apple slices and date caramel.
+Apple slices with cheese and date caramel.

 Banana drizzled with melted peanut butter and mini chocolate chips.